-US Actor from One Flew Over the Cuckoo's Nest.
-His son said in a 2000 interview (chicago times) "My father was 6-feet-7, so I looked up to him in every way", in 1976 courier times had been described "6ft 5, 250lbs".
+American actor, best remembered for films like One Flew Over the Cuckoo's Nest, Poltergeist II, The Outlaw Josey Wales and Orca.
+His son said in a 2000 interview (chicago times) "My father was 6-feet-7, so I looked up to him in every way", although in a 1976 courier times had been described "6ft 5, 250lbs".

 Dream said on 27/Feb/19

 Actually, never mind.
 I remember a lady I encountered, who was right between 6’5”-6’6” once.
 LOL!
 She was wearing flats as far as I remember!

 The average vote is interesting as are the comments above!

 @SandyCowell, your comments are very entertaining haha.
 I still personally believe that will was closer to 6ft 4 though.